S band: Satellite communications

-In the United States, the FCC approved satellite-based Digital Audio Radio Service (DARS) broadcasting in the S band from 2.31 to 2.36 GHz in 1995, currently used by Sirius XM Radio.
+In the United States, the FCC approved satellite-based Digital Audio Radio Service (DARS) broadcasting in the S band from 2.31 to 2.36 GHz in 1995, used by Sirius XM Radio.
 More recently, it has approved portions of the S band between 2.0 and 2.2 GHz for the creation of Mobile Satellite Service (MSS) networks in connection with Ancillary Terrestrial Components (ATC).
 There have been a number of companies attempting to deploy such networks, including ICO Satellite Management (now Pendrell Corporation) and TerreStar (defunct).

 The 2.6 GHz range is used for China Multimedia Mobile Broadcasting, a satellite radio and mobile TV standard which, as with proprietary systems in the United States, is incompatible with the open standards used in the rest of the world.

-In May 2009, Inmarsat and Solaris Mobile (a joint venture between Eutelsat and SES, now EchoStar Mobile) were each awarded a 2×15 MHz portion of the S band by the European Commission.
+In May 2009, Inmarsat and Solaris Mobile (a joint venture between Eutelsat and SES (EchoStar Mobile)) were each awarded a 2×15 MHz portion of the S band by the European Commission.
 The two companies are allowed two years to start providing pan-European MSS services for 18 years.
 Allocated frequencies are 1.98 to 2.01 GHz for Earth to space communications, and from 2.17 to 2.2 GHz for space to Earth communications.
 The Eutelsat W2A satellite was launched in April 2009 and is located at 10° East.

-In some countries, S band is used for Direct-to-Home satellite television (unlike similar services in most countries, which use Ku band).
-The frequency typically allocated for this service is 2.5 to 2.7 GHz (LOF 1.570 GHz).
+In Indonesia, S band is used by MNC Vision for Direct-to-Home satellite television (unlike similar services in most countries, which use Ku band).
+The frequency allocated for this service is 2.52-2.67 GHz (LOF 1.570 GHz).

 IndoStar-1 was the world's first commercial communications satellite to use S-band frequencies for broadcast, which efficiently penetrate the atmosphere and provide high-quality transmissions to small-diameter 80 cm antennas in regions that experience heavy rainfall such as Indonesia.
-Similar performance is not economically feasible with comparable Ku- or C-band DTH satellite systems since more power is required in these bands to penetrate the moist atmosphere.
+A similar Ku- or C-band reception performance requires greater transmission power or much larger dish to penetrate the moist atmosphere.

+Deep space communications

-The James Webb Space Telescope, launched in 2021, utilizes 2 GHz S-band to enable 40 kbps real time telemetry.
+Many NASA spacecraft (near Earth and interplanetary) can communicate in the S-band, often using the Deep Space Network.
+For example, the James Webb Space Telescope, launched in 2021, utilizes 2 GHz S-band to enable 40 kbps real time telemetry from near the Sun–Earth L2 point.